Downsizing Home – Everything you need to know

 - Move to an age-restricted apartment

 - Move to a Park home

 - Move to a Retirement Village

-Chain-free buyers for example, will probably be given president over a buyer who is stuck in a chain of sellers.
+Chain-free buyers, for example, will be more desirable than buyers who are stuck in a property chain of sellers.
 Being one step ahead of the competition will give you a huge amount of power to negotiate and seal the deal.

 Top tips for selling a house to downsize

-Before committing to a new smaller home, it is advisable to sit down and hatch out a through plan regarding what possessions you currently have; what you want to keep and what can go.
+Before committing to a new smaller home, it is advisable to sit down and make a thorough plan.
+Consider the possessions you currently have, what you want to keep and what can go.